njadid/asynch_py/docs/input_output.rst

 A time series flag of ``1`` indicates the results of the simulation will be saved as a .dat file.
 The filename complete with a path must be specified.
 If a file with the name and path given already exists, it is overwritten.
 A time series flag of ``2`` indicates the results will be stored as a .csv file.
 A time series flag of ``3`` indicates the results will be uploaded into the database described by the given .dbc file.
 In this case, a table name accessible by the queries in the .dbc file must be specified.
-A time series flag of ``5`` indicates indicates the results will be stored as a .h5 HDF5 file.
+A time series flag of ``5`` indicates the results will be stored as a .h5 HDF5 file with a packet layout compatible with PyTable.
+A time series flag of ``6`` indicates the results will be stored as a .h5 HDF5 file with an 3D array layout.
+Time, link id and output indexes are given as additional 1D "dimension" arrays.
+Selected outputs in :ref:`Solver Outputs` must have the same type (ASYNCH_FLOAT).

 This section is independent of the section for Link IDs to Save described below (see :ref:`Global Parameters`) For example, if link ids are specified in the Link IDs to Save section and the time series flag in the Time Series Locations set to ``0``, no output is generated.
 Similarly, if *the time series id flag* is set to ``0`` in the Link IDs to Save section and the time series flag is set to ``1``, a .dat file with ``0`` time series is produced.